Guidelines and Evaluation of Clinical Explainable AI in Medical Image Analysis: Clinical Explainable AI Guidelines

-The way physicians use explanations is to inspect the AI-based evidence provided by the explanation, and incorporate such evidence in their clinical reasoning process to assess its validity (U2.2.
-Resolving disagreement).
+\textbf{Guideline 2: Clinical relevance.} The way physicians use explanations is to inspect the AI-based evidence provided by the explanation, and incorporate such evidence in their clinical reasoning process for downstream tasks, such as assessing the validity of AI decision, making a final decision on the case, improving their problem-solving skills, or making scientific discoveries (U2.
+Clinical utility of explainable AI; U1.
+Clinical utility of AI).
 To make XAI clinically useful, the explanation information should be relevant to physicians' clinical decision-making pattern, and can support their clinical reasoning process.

-For diagnostic/predictive tasks on medical images, physicians' image interpretation process includes two steps: 1) feature extraction: physicians first perform pattern recognition to localize key features and identify their pathology; 2) reasoning on the extracted features: physicians perform medical reasoning and construct diagnostic hypotheses (differential diagnosis) based on the image feature evidence.
-A clinically relevant explanation needs to be aligned with such process, so that physicians can incorporate the explanation information into their medical image interpretation process (U3.
+For diagnostic/predictive tasks on medical images, a physician's image interpretation process includes two general steps: \textbf{1}) feature extraction: physicians first perform pattern recognition to localize key features and identify pathology of these features; \textbf{2}) reasoning on the extracted features: physicians perform medical reasoning and construct diagnostic hypotheses (differential diagnosis) based on the image feature evidence.
+A clinically relevant explanation should provide information corresponding to the above process, so that physicians can incorporate the explanation information into their medical image interpretation process (U3.
 Clinical requirements of explainable AI).